tmiller02/cookiecutter-django-react-ansible/{{ cookiecutter.project_slug }}/docs/frontend_app.md

 The production build of the frontend app is served with NGINX.
 All http requests are redirected to https.
-The contents of `build/static/` are served as regular files, with all other urls are redirected to `index.html` if a file with a matching file is not found.
+The contents of `build/static/` are served as regular files, with all other urls are redirected to `index.html` if a file with a matching name is not found.
 We rely on `react-router` to handle matching/non matching routes accordingly.